New year; new you: A low-cost treatment option for certain eye diseases? Exercise

 The study is further evidence that our eye health is linked to overall health, says Fraser Horn, O.D., interim dean, Pacific University College of Optometry in Forest Grove, Oregon.
 For years, Dr. Horn has worked with amateur and professional athletes.

-“For doctors of optometry, this supports so much of what we do as primary care providers where we look at the person as a whole, not just the eyes or conditions,” Dr. Fraser says.
+“For doctors of optometry, this supports so much of what we do as primary care providers where we look at the person as a whole, not just the eyes or conditions,” Dr. Horn says.
 “We ask our patients about habits and lifestyle and there is rationale for why we do this, specifically for systemic conditions and the influence of ocular conditions.

 “Multiple studies show how exercise helps with conditions including, but not limited to, cardiovascular disease, anxiety and depression, IOP and more,” he says.
 “In addition, there are studies that show how exercise can help with oxidative stress, which we know the eyes get a lot of,” he says.